wp-plugins/updraftplus/readme.txt

 * TWEAK: Add constant UPDRAFTPLUS_SFTP_TIMEOUT allowing users to over-ride (via wp-config.php) the default SFTP timeout (default now: 15 seconds).
 * TWEAK: Make Copy.Com filter out non-backups from remote file listings at an earlier stage
 * TWEAK: Log more information when a curl error occurs when getting a OneDrive access token
-* TWEAK: Code re-arrangement in OneDrive library to deal with apparently broken curl installations
+* TWEAK: Code re-arrangement in OneDrive library to deal with sites using the obsolete PHP safe_mode
 * TWEAK: Clearer message for users whose access to paid plugin updates has expired (paid versions)
 * TWEAK: Improve detection of started pre-upgrade automatic backups in case of webserver misbehaviour
 * TWEAK: Fix untranslated message when confirming the wiping of settings